flr/doc/GUIDELINES.md

 render("TUTORIALNAME.Rmd")
 ```

-or use the included Makefile.
+use the included Makefile, or `source("make.R")`.

+For a new tutorials, please copy Template_Rmd and give it a suitable name, substituting spaces with `_`.
+Name the `Rmd` file inside with the same name, for consistency.

 ## Writing style